How Original is Your Faith?

 The book also discusses the dark side of faith.
 Paul differentiates between being lost in our personal lives, and being lost in life itself.

-… if we are materially well off, it is possible to despair and yet almost not notice.
+If we are materially well off, it is possible to despair and yet almost not notice.
 We can keep it light.
 There is plenty to distract us.
 Travel, sports and other leisure pursuits; sex or making money; even the life of the intellect if we are inclined that way.
 Our despair can remain unexamined and largely unexperienced.

 On ego